-“So tell me about Andrew,” Edmund kept his eyes on his food, skillfully turning the direction of the conversation.
+“So, tell me about Andrew,” Edmund kept his eyes on his food, skillfully turning the direction of the conversation.

 Andrew glanced up from his half eaten plate.
 He hated this question.
-What his father did at the moment, and what his father was capable of doing were two entirely different answers.
+What his father did at the moment, and what his father was capable of doing, were two entirely different answers.
 “He works at the wharf, Sir.”

 He glanced at Robert before he spoke, unsure how he should answer.
 If Mr. Mordaunt was trying to give the impression that he was from a wealthy family, it wouldn’t work for long.
-He’d rather be truthful them be discovered after making silly mistakes.
+He’d rather be truthful than be discovered after making silly mistakes.

 Andrew thought back to his overcrowded house with a mixture of humiliation and longing.
 “Nine, Sir.”

 He spoke as Edmund took a drink of water, and the answer left the man sputtering for breath.
-Andrew braced himself for whatever remarks, complaints, or ranting may be in store.
+Andrew braced himself for whatever remarks, complaints or ranting may be in store.

 Before Edmund had recovered himself enough to speak, Clara’s stepped in.
-Her voice was soft, and a little timid, but she compensated with her smile as she asked, “Are they older or younger?”
+Her voice was soft and a little timid, but she compensated with her smile as she asked, “Are they older or younger?”